Our Guide to Tracking Lighting

 Understanding track systems

-H-Track, also known as Halo compatible track, is named for both the original manufacturer (Halo) and for the H-profile shape of the track.
-This is the most commonly used general-purpose track on the market and consists of a 3-wire system (live, neutral and ground).
+- H-Track (Halo compatible): Named for the original manufacturer, Halo, and its H-profile.
+This is the most commonly used general-purpose track and features a three-wire system (live, neutral and ground).

 1 vs 3 Circuit Tracks

-1 Circuit track lights have a single circuit/channel in the track, so all the fixtures on the track will be controlled by the same switch or dimmer.
-This is best for simple applications where you want to control everything together.
-Standard H, J & L track are all single circuit.
+- Single-Circuit Tracks: Feature a single electrical channel; all fixtures on this track are controlled by the same switch or dimmer.
+This is the most popular choice for residential applications where you want to control everything together.
+Standard H, J & L-Track are typically single circuit.

 A note about Voltage